 Are Oreos Bad For Dogs?

 Oreos are unlikely to cause harm if eaten in small quantities.
 In larger quantities, yes, they are bad for dogs.
-Definitely don’t feed them to your dog for a snack.
-Feed your canine companion healthy treats, like Papaya, or other fruits and veggies to mix things up.
+Do not feed them to your dog for a snack.
+Feed your canine companion healthy treats, like papaya, or other fruits and veggies to mix things up.
 Keep reading to find out more about why you shouldn’t feed your dog Oreos, what impact eating them may have.
 We’ve also outlined advice on what to do if you find that your pup has eaten some Oreos.